Huevos rancheros: History

 The label "ranchero" refers to the rancheros or vaqueros (cowherds or cowboys), the men in charge of cattle and horses in the Mexican haciendas; the name can be translated as “cowboy eggs”.
 It was typical among the rancheros to cook their dishes, such as beef, pork, turkey, and even eggs, in a chile sauce (salsa).
 The original name of the dish, as it appears in 19th century Mexican cookbooks, was "huevos estrellados en chile colorado" (sunny side-up eggs in red chile sauce) or “huevos estrellados en chile verde” (sunny side-up eggs in a green chile sauce); the moniker “rancheros” was applied by people from the cities.

 The eggs were simply cooked in a mixture of red or green chile sauce and lard.
 A recipe for the dish appears in Manuel Galvan Rivera’s “El Nuevo Cocinero Mexicano en Forma de Diccionario” (1845), where it instructs the reader to use pasilla and ancho chiles, both toasted and deveined, and roasted tomatoes for the red salsa, or green chiles and tomatillos for the green salsa.
 The salsa was then put in a pot with lard to fry, after which the eggs were cracked opened and dropped into it to cook.
 When ready, they were removed and served sprinkled over with “queso añejo rallado” or grated aged cheese.

-Another recipe, but under the name "Huevos Rancheros", appears in a Puebla manual in 1898, and its the exact same recipe as the one in Galvan Rivera’s cookbook:
+Another recipe, but under the name "Huevos Rancheros", appears in a Puebla manual in 1898, and it is the same recipe as the one in Galvan Rivera’s cookbook:

 Huevos rancheros - Remove the veins from some pasilla chiles, with a third of the ancho chiles, both deveined, toasted and ground with roasted tomatoes.
 They are then boiled in a little water and fried in lard, leaving the broth of a medium thickness and well-seasoned with enough salt.
 The eggs are cracked into it, and when they are ready, they are removed one by one, placing them on the platter.
 They are then covered with the remaining sauce and sprinkled with grated aged cheese and well-fried, well-browned onions.

 In her book Mexico as I saw it (1901), Ethel Brilliana Tweedie, while eating in a Mexico City restaurant, recounts:

 “Before the menu arrived, a bundle of knives and forks were thrust on the marble table before us, and sticking on to the ends of the forks were rolls of bread.
 Dish No. 1 was Huevos Rancheros, which means eggs served ranche fashion.
 A couple of eggs are fried for a portion, put on to a plate and covered over with chilli sauce.
 Everything Mexican has chilli in it, and, not infrequently, garlic!
 How the folk eat all the peppers, chillis, and survive, is marvellous, but they do!”

 In all three cases, there is no mention of tortillas or any other side dish, it was simply eggs cooked in a red or green chile sauce.